ianwild/qsl/doc/implementation.md

 `opDROP`.
 As a further consequence, `apply`, though a function and not a fexpr, must know for itself the call-site context, so it gets quite a bit of special casing.

+If "frozen objects" are used, they are initialised as a snapshot of RAM, and so have a similar format.
+They live in flashm squeezed between the ROM-resident built-ins and the RAM-resident objects.
+Their body pointers, if any, _also_ point into ROM, so they are necessarily immutable.
+(If a "frozen" symbol is unbound, however, it _can_ be assigned in RAM.)